george0st/qgate-sln-mlrun/docs/cassandra.md

    - or create container with name 'mlrun-redis', use image 'redis:latest' and open ports 6379:6379
      - `docker run --name mlrun-cassandra -p 9042:9042 -d redis:cassandra`

-3. Test Redis in container
+3. Test Cassandra in container
    - interactive access to the container
-     - `docker exec -it mlrun-redis redis-cli`
+     - `docker exec -it mlrun-cassandra bash`
    - set key 'aa' to the value '100'
      - `set aa 100`
    - set key 'aa' to the value '100' with expiration 10 seconds